 The double bond causes the tri-glyceride to be "unsaturated."
 When you see more than one double bond, that's now a poly-unsaturated oil.
 All of these oils have a tri-glyceride VG "backbone."
 Can you see it?
 Look for the legs!

-Now take a look at this image, which is one of the reference oils for a LEVO cannabis infusion test:
+Now take a look at this image, which is one of the reference oils for a LEVO flower infusion test:

 Notice some really huge big differences?
 There's only one "leg"!
 That's because this molecule of grape seed oil is a mono-glyceride.
 Instead of having those three long chains of kinky bonds that we saw in the other oils, this oil only has one chain of bonds.